Economic Activities in Iraq: Primary, Secondary, Tertiary, and Quaternary

 The military is a good example of many economic activities.
 In the primary sector, resources are extracted for military use.
 The secondary sector involves manufacturing military equipment.
 The military also provides services, which is part of the tertiary sector.
 Research and development for new technology falls under the quaternary sector.
 Lastly, high-level decision-making and strategy are part of the quinary sector.

-In 2023, Iraq’s military expenditure was 5,108.4 million US dollars, which is about 1.67% of its GDP.
+In 2023, Iraq’s military expenditure was about 5,108 million US dollars (SIPRI / Trading Economics), equal to roughly 2.0% of GDP.
 The active military force has 193,000 personnel, which means there are 8.5 active military members for every 1,000 people in the country.

 International Trade of Iraq